 The government has set up multiple programmes to help support families, especially lower income families, through this difficult time.
+For more information visit, Help for Households - Get government cost of living support

-There is also a COST OF LIVING PAYMENT programme, higher NI threshold and lower Universal Credit taper, a 12-month reduction in fuel duty and an increase in the National Living Wage.
+There is a COST OF LIVING PAYMENT programme, higher NI threshold and lower Universal Credit taper, a 12-month reduction in fuel duty and an increase in the National Living Wage.

 East Hampshire District Council has also put together advice on COST OF LIVING SUPPORT